-Eric Ambrose Gordon Jr. is an American professional basketball player and a member of the Houston Rockets of the National Basketball Association (NBA).
+Eric Ambrose Gordon Jr. is an American professional basketball player and a current member of the Phoenix Suns of the National Basketball Association (NBA).
 Playing for the North Central high school, Gordon was named "Mr. Basketball" of Indiana during his senior year.
-His high play and talent that year created a recruiting competition between the University of Illinois and Indiana University in the spring and summer of 2006 that became a subject of media coverage.
+His high level of play and talent that year created a recruiting competition between the University of Illinois and Indiana University in the spring and summer of 2006 which became a subject of media coverage.

 Gordon decided to play his college basketball at Indiana.
 In his first and only year there, he was considered as one of the top collegiate players in the nation.
 He averaged 21.5 points per game lead the Big Ten in scoring and was also tied for 19th in the nation.
 Gordon was drafted as the 7th overall pick in the 2008 NBA Draft by the Los Angeles Clippers.